An employer's guide to GDPR

 The value of the fine to be imposed is however not clear-cut.
 Your behaviour will be taken into account when determining the value of the fine.
 You may have the opportunity to influence the reduction of any fines by, for example, by promoting a culture of data protection and being able to show the steps you have taken to comply.

-One final point to consider separate to these fines and penalties, you should be aware that individuals have the right to claim compensation for any damage they believe has been suffered as a result of breaching the GDPR.
+One final point to consider separate from these fines and penalties, you should be aware that individuals have the right to claim compensation for any damage they believe has been suffered as a result of breaching the GDPR.